IBM Case Study

 Completion rate

 After presenting the design solution to 10+ senior designers and stakeholders, the pattern secured approval for use in IBM's Hybrid Cloud Mesh.
-The design's effectiveness position it for potential adoption across multiple IBM products.
+The design's effectiveness positions it for potential adoption across multiple IBM products.